kyleboas/tacticsjournal.com/_posts/2023/6/2023-6-10-inter-are-brentford-on-steroids.md

 If Manchester City get past Inter's counter-press, they will be met by the obvious 5-3-2 shape you've heard many talk about leading up to the match.

 Inter is organized.
 They will always leave enough men back to maintain numerical superiority over the opposition's center-forward.
-Erling Haaland will have little to no room to operate in.
+Erling Haaland will have little to no room to operate in, and if he receives the ball he will be immediately closed down by at least two strong defenders.

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/05/24/Image-24May2023_22:09:22.jpeg">